curlpipe/awesome-learning/README.md

 ### Tkinter

 # Code management
+Code management is vital in every area of the industry.
+It is expected if you are working in a programming job that you at least know Git.
+Not to worry, there are plenty of cool tutorials and guides and websites to aid you in your journey to allow yourself to be employed, work with other programmers and contribute to some of your favourite software!

 ### Docker
 ### Git
 ### AWS

 # Ethical hacking
+Many companies take security very seriously and a breach of security and data leak can lead to a ton of lawsuits and legal, ethical and moral problems.
+Companies hire ethical hackers and pentesters to test the resilience of their applications to see if they can find a way in and help make the companies applications indestructible and unhackable!
+Learn the ways in these simple guides below.

 ### General ethical hacking
 ### Linux